Fanconi Anemia: New Advances in Genetic Studies

 New advances in genetic studies of Fanconi anemia patients - Published online in Blood, the journal of the American Society of Hematology.
 The predominant genetic mutation originated in Europe thousands of years ago and later migrated to America.
 The Canary island of La Palma and Brazil, with a high prevalence of the disease, were two areas in which the mutation spread widely.

 A hundred people in Spain suffer from Fanconi anaemia; 80% of these present mutations in the FANCA gene.
-In the research, 90% of these patients were studied, as well as patients in Brazil, Mexico, Argentina, Peru, United States, United Kingdom, Portugal, Germany, Pakistan and Nigeria.
+In the research, 90% of these patients were studied, as well as patients in Brazil, Mexico, Argentina, Peru, United States, United Kingdom, Portugal, Germany, Pakistan, and Nigeria.

-The research includes characterization of over 130 pathogenic mutations in the FANCA gene, present in two of every three cases in almost all of the countries analyzed, as well as the study of the origin and world distribution of some of the most frequent mutations.
-The mutation predominating in Spain and in the rest of countries is an ancestral mutation of Indo-European origin which spread throughout Europe thousands of years ago and which reached America across the Atlantic, producing founder effects in areas such as La Palma, with a high prevalence of the disease, and Brazil, where half of all patients share the same gene mutation.
+The research includes characterization of over 130 pathogenic mutations in the FANCA gene, present in two of every three cases in almost all the countries analyzed, as well as the study of the origin and world distribution of some of the most frequent mutations.
+The mutation predominating in Spain and in the rest of the countries is an ancestral mutation of Indo-European origin which spread throughout Europe thousands of years ago and which reached America across the Atlantic, producing founder effects in areas such as La Palma, with a high prevalence of the disease, and Brazil, where half of all patients share the same gene mutation.

 Finally, researchers analyzed the effects of the genetic mutations and their clinical impacts.
 Results indicate that these mutations provoke the absence or dysfunction of FANCA protein, which prevent it from reaching the cell nucleus and activating a DNA repair pathway necessary for genomic stability.
 This in turn brings about cell death - producing anaemia and abnormal tissue functions - or causes them to develop into tumors.
-For this reason the study of genes involved in Fanconi anaemia is essential to understand the factors which protect the general population from cancer.
+For this reason, the study of genes involved in Fanconi anaemia is essential to understand the factors which protect the general population from cancer.

-Dr Jordi Surralles highlights the importance of the study carried out given that results will have significant applications in the diagnosis, prognosis and evolution of this rare disease.
+Dr. Jordi Surralles highlights the importance of the study carried out given that results will have significant applications in the diagnosis, prognosis, and evolution of this rare disease.
 For example, several of the mutations described in the article served to carry out prenatal and even pre-implant diagnoses follow by the selection of healthy and compatible embryos, with the aim of using blood from the umbilical cord for bone marrow transplants to cure siblings.

-Participating in the research were eleven hospitals in Spain and Portugal, two of which are UAB-affiliated hospitals (Sant Pau Hospital and Vall d'Hebron University Hospital) and several national and international research and university centers: CIEMAT (Center for Energetic, Environmental and Technological Research), CNIO (National Cancer Research Center), CIBERER, University of Wurzburg, The Rockefeller University, New York, and VU University Medical Center, Amsterdam.
+Participating in the research were eleven hospitals in Spain and Portugal, two of which are UAB-affiliated hospitals (Sant Pau Hospital and Vall d'Hebron University Hospital) and several national and international research and university centers: CIEMAT (Center for Energetic, Environmental and Technological Research), CNIO (National Cancer Research Center), CIBERER, University of Würzburg, The Rockefeller University, New York, and VU University Medical Center, Amsterdam.

-Reference article: Origin, functional role and clinical impact of Fanconi anaemia FANCA mutations.
+Origin, functional role and clinical impact of Fanconi anaemia FANCA mutations.
 Castella M, Pujol R, Callen E, Trujillo JP, Casado JA, Gille H, Lach FP, Auerbach AD, Schindler D, Benitez J, Porto B, Ferro T, Muaoz A, Sevilla J, Madero L, Cela E, Belendez C, Diaz de Heredia C, Olive T, Sanchez de Toledo J, Badell I, Torrent M, Estella J, Dasi A, Rodriguez-Villa A, Gomez P, Barbot J, Tapia M, Molines A, Figuera A, Bueren JA, Surralles J. Blood.
 2011 Jan 27.